ethDreamer/shadow_tools/README.md

 3. **Practice the transitions between segments**
 4. **Practice the entire sample**

 The purpose of these scripts is to automate the creation of practice audio and video clips that guide you through these steps.
 The audio will play in a structured order to help you master each segment and transition smoothly to the next.
+The videos created by this tool are ideal to put on your phone especially if you have a video player app that will rewind 10 seconds by left tapping the screen (vlc will do this).

 <p align="center">
   <img src="src/shadow.png" alt="Shadowing">